Convenor: Dr Guido van Meersbergen

 By the end of this module, students will be able to demonstrate a conceptual and practical understanding of the skills of an historian of empire; demonstrate the ability to undertake critical analysis; demonstrate the ability to formulate and test concepts and hypotheses; and demonstrate the ability to formulate and produce a piece of critical and reflective historiographical writing.

 One 6000-word assessed essay, to be submitted via Tabula.
 Deadline: Term 3, Week 1.

 This essay can explore any aspect of the module.
 You are encouraged to formulate your own essay question, which may be based on one of the weekly seminar questions, in consultation with the module convenor or the relevant seminar tutor.
-The purpose of the essay is for you to engage with the major concepts discussed in the module in a broad way.
+The purpose of the essay is for you to engage with major concepts and debates discussed in the module in a broad way.
 This means that we expect you to read beyond the required reading, and use further secondary sources to expand on our class discussions.
 Primary research is encouraged but is not required as part of this essay.
 Rather, what we are looking for are compelling arguments in answer to the question, which demonstrate sophisticated, thoughtful, and original reflections on the ways in which historians have written and continue to write on the history of empire.
-Please consult the marking criteriaLink opens in a new window for further detail.
+Please consult assessment guidanceLink opens in a new window for further detail.